Date Published: April 19, 2024

 1. Requirements Analysis

-Compliance requirements such as PCI DSS, HIPAA, GDPR, and SOC 2 are translated into concrete security requirements at this stage.
-The stakes are particularly high in regulated industries such as software built for financial services, for example, operates under some of the strictest data protection and fraud prevention standards, where a missed compliance requirement at this stage can result in regulatory action post-launch.
+Compliance requirements such as PCI DSS, HIPAA, GDPR, and SOC 2 are also translated into concrete, actionable security requirements at this stage.
+The stakes are especially high in regulated industries.
+Software built for financial or legal services, for example, must meet strict data protection and fraud prevention standards.
+Missing a requirement here can lead to serious regulatory consequences after launch.

 2. Design